top of page

 Sage Mountain National Park

-Although primarily a land-based park, Sage Mountain National Park plays an essential role in the ecosystem.
+Although primarily a terrestrial park, Sage Mountain National Park plays an essential role in the ecosystem.
 As the highest point in the BVI, it provides habitats for unique plant and animal species.
 The lush landscapes and rich biodiversity contribute to the overall health of the islands' marine environments, linking the terrestrial and marine ecosystems.

 The Impact of Marine Conservation on Tourism